-There’s no reason to let rain stop play.
-Even if the heavens open, there are loads of fun things to do in York with kids.
+It might be raining in York, but there’s no reason to stop play.
+Even if the heavens open, there are loads of fun things to do in York as a family under cover.
 Here’s our top pick of things to do in York on a rainy day with children.

 Stop the kids bouncing off the walls at home and let them bounce off some energy at York’s only indoor trampoline park instead.
 New for 2016, Energi is a great place for kids.
 Book a one-hour session – as well as standard jumping sessions, there are toddler sessions, family sessions and sessions for children with additional needs – and let them jump to their heart’s content.
 Our eldest kids (6 and 3) love exploring the various zones, like the foam pit, dodgeball area, basketball and assault course.
 It’s a cracking way to tire them out.